italia/spid-cie-oidc-docs/docs/en/gestione_errori.rst

 Error Management
 ================

-In case of errors, the OP displays error messages about the OpenID Connect interchanges, as described in the tables defined in the `SPID UX Guidelines`_.
+In case of errors the OP or the RP adopts the error messages described in the tables defined in the `SPID UX Guidelines`_.
 In case the guidelines require a user's redirect to the RP, the OP performs a redirect to the URL indicated in the parameter redirect_uri of the request (only if it is valid, i.e. it is present in the client Metadata), with the following parameters.